Cosmology from UNIONS weak lensing profiles of galaxy clusters: Methods

 We also tested the impact of a \textit{lens magnification bias}, when lenses are themselves magnified by foreground structure which can contribute to the shear signal.
 This is more impactful for galaxy-galaxy lensing.
 Even when assuming extreme responses of lenses to magnification, values, up to $\alpha_{\rm lens}=10$ \citep{lensmag}, the impact on the recovered $\Delta\Sigma$ is $\lesssim 1\%$, such that we can safely neglect this effect.

-We calculate $\Delta\Sigma(R)$ using $30$ logarithmically spaced radial bins from $0.1-25\,$cMpc$/h$.
+We calculate $\Delta\Sigma(R)$ using $20$ logarithmically spaced radial bins from $0.1-25\,$cMpc$/h$ for SPIDERS and M2C, and $30$ bins for DLIS.
 Fig.\;\ref{fig:obs_profiles} shows the resulting profiles for each of the cluster samples.
 We note that the conversion from angles and redshifts to distances is affected by the choice of $\Omega_{\rm m}$.
 In Fig.\;\ref{fig:obs_profiles} we have set $\Omega_{\rm m}=0.3$.
-We investigate how this choice of fiducial value impacts the recovered $r_{\rm sp}$ in Appendix \ref{app:rsp_omegam}.
-We test the correlation between radial bins by calculating the mean off-diagonal correlation in the correlation matrix (removing the on-diagonal unity terms, and finding the average).
-This gives $\sim\!0.1$ for all cluster samples, indicating little correlation between bins.
+We test the correlation between radial bins from the mean off-diagonal correlation in the correlation matrix (removing the on-diagonal unity terms, and finding the average).
+This gives $0.13$, $0.16$, $0.09$ and $0.10$ for SPIDERS, M2C, DLIS and DLIS high respectively, indicating little correlation between bins.